Marble Queen Pothos Variegation Loss: When the White Turns Green

 - 1

-Move the plant to a brighter position.
-Marble Queen requires better light than Golden Pothos to maintain its variegation — a position where Golden Pothos grows well may be borderline for Marble Queen.
-The ideal position provides bright indirect light or morning direct sun: east-facing windows, or close to (but not in direct beam of) a south window.
+Move the plant to a brighter position — Marble Queen needs meaningfully more light than Golden Pothos to hold onto its variegation, so a spot where a Golden Pothos looks perfectly happy may already be borderline for this cultivar.
+Aim for bright indirect light or gentle morning sun, such as an east-facing window, or a position near but not directly in the beam of a south-facing window.

 - 2